rhizomik/BESDUI/Results/Sieuferd/Readme.md

-# SDEBM Results for SIEUFERD
+# BESDUI Results for SIEUFERD

-This document reports the results for the SDEBM benchmark for the [SIEUFERD](http://people.csail.mit.edu/ebakke/sieuferd) tool.
+This document reports the results for the BESDUI benchmark for the [SIEUFERD](http://people.csail.mit.edu/ebakke/sieuferd) tool.

 ## Summary